-- Completion of the Placement Tests offered by WWCCs Student Development Center.
+- Completion of the placement tests offered by WWCC's Testing Center.

-- Students shall contact one of the Cosmetology instructors regarding appropriate program placement and paying a priority list fee to determine specific quarter start in the program.
+- Students shall contact one of the Cosmetology instructors regarding appropriate program placement to determine specific quarter start in the program.

 - Students may enter the program fall, winter, or spring quarter, depending on space availability.

 - Normal visual acuity (with or without correction).